Mountain Home High School (Arkansas): Career academies

 Mountain Home High School operates using the academies model.
 Students are divided into academies based on their interests and learning styles.
 Each academy consists of core classes (English, History, Math, and Science) and elective classes unique to each academy.
 Students may choose electives from other academies, but are encouraged to follow a "completer" path within their own academy.
 Teachers are also split into academies, theoretically according to their strengths.

 Extracurricular activities

 The Mountain Home High School mascot is the Bomber with blue and gold serving as its school colors.

 Athletics

 The Mountain Home Bombers participate in interscholastic activities in the 6A Classification administered by the Arkansas Activities Association.
-The Bombers compete in the 7A/6A East Conference in sports such as: football, baseball, basketball (boys/girls), bowling (boys/girls), competitive cheer, cross country (boys/girls), competitive dance, golf (boys/girls), soccer (boys/girls), softball, swimming (boys/girls), tennis (boys/girls), track and field (boys/girls), volleyball, and wrestling.
+The Bombers compete in the 6A West Conference in sports such as: football, baseball, basketball (boys/girls), bowling (boys/girls), competitive cheer, cross country (boys/girls), competitive dance, golf (boys/girls), soccer (boys/girls), softball, swimming (boys/girls), tennis (boys/girls), track and field (boys/girls), volleyball, and wrestling.